Brian Cowen: January cabinet reshuffle

 In the stir created by the revelations of Cowen's meetings with Fitzpatrick, Labour Party leader Eamon Gilmore, announced his plan to table a third motion of no confidence in Cowen's government.
-At the time, however, Cowen's more immediate concern was pressure from within his own party to step down as leader of Fianna Fáil.
+At the time, however, Cowen's more immediate concern was pressure from within his party to step down as leader of Fianna Fáil.
 Cowen announced on 16 January 2011, that he would not resign as party leader of his own accord; however, he would put down a motion of confidence in his leadership at Fianna Fáil's parliamentary party meeting on 18 January 2011, to be decided by secret ballot.
 Foreign Minister Micheál Martin, publicly announced that he would vote against the motion, effectively presenting himself as a challenger to Cowen's leadership.
 On the evening of 18 January 2011, Government Chief Whip John Curran, announced that Cowen had prevailed in the confidence vote, although the exact counts were to remain secret and the ballots had been shredded.
 Cowen also announced that he had "reluctantly" accepted Martin's resignation from his government.

 The following day, however, Cowen forced the resignations of four more Ministers, Noel Dempsey, Dermot Ahern, Tony Killeen and Mary Harney; the day after that, another Minister, Batt O'Keefe, resigned.
 The Ministers who resigned had already declined to contest the 2011 general election.
 The resignations were engineered to allow Cowen to appoint new Ministers, who might strengthen his party's position for the election.
 However, the junior coalition partner, the Green Party, expressed outrage that they had not been consulted about the reshuffle.
 The Greens accordingly refused to endorse Cowen's intended replacements, forcing Cowen to reassign the vacant portfolios to incumbent Ministers.
 The Green Party also threatened to pull out of the government unless Cowen set a firm date for the general election; Cowen subsequently announced it would take place on 11 March 2011.
 When Cowen addressed the Dáil to announce the reshuffle, the Green Party were absent and had not taken their seats in the Dáil that day.
 The Independent later concluded that the failed reshuffle left Cowen "an isolated, hugely damaged figure".

 Moreover, Green Party leader John Gormley publicly stated that trust between the coalition parties had been greatly eroded, perhaps irreparably.
 At that point, members of Fianna Fáil, including many of those who had previously announced support for Cowen in the party's confidence motion, began questioning his leadership and pressing for his resignation from the leadership of the party before the election.
 The press, meanwhile, compared the attempted reshuffle and its fallout to the GUBU political disaster of the early 1980s Charles Haughey government, up to that point the most sensational political scandal in the history of Ireland.
 Fianna Fáil, already at a record low 14% approval rating, slid in the wake of the botched reshuffle to 8%.